 If you care for people who are aging or who have disabilities, whether you’re a family caregiver, an activity director, a nurse, a CNA, an administrator, or a music therapist, this post is for you!
 As a caregiver, you’re probably interested in helping your care receiver access music from time to time, and whether they like Beethoven or Beyonce, the radio is probably the cheapest and easiest way to access music, especially if you don’t have an easy way to get on the internet.
-Even though many people are using the radio differently now than in years past, as I discussed here and here, the radio is an important tool for any caregiver to have.
+Even though many people are using the radio differently now than in years past, the radio remains an important tool for any caregiver to have.

 Below are my top 9 tips for using the radio in caregiving.
 These apply whether you are caring for a loved one at home or for people in residential facilities.